Generative Synthetic Data for Causal Inference: Pitfalls, Remedies, and Opportunities

-In particular, the key comparison is between two terms: augmentation can reduce error by improving the conditional effect estimate $\tau$, but it can also introduce a distribution-shift term through $\mu_{\mathrm{aug}}-\mu_0$. \end{prop}

 Motivated by Proposition~\ref{prop:overlap}, we use synthetic data to support the poorly represented parts of the covariate-treatment space.
-We define samples with propensity scores
+Let \(p_i=\hat g(1\mid W_i)\) denote the estimated propensity score for observation \(i\).
+We define samples satisfying

 as extreme-propensity samples.
-For these samples, we search for synthetic counterparts that are close in covariate space, using Euclidean distance, and pair them to improve treatment balance.
-The goal is to stabilize estimation of $Q(A,W)$ in rare regimes while keeping the induced covariate shift limited.
+For these samples, we search for synthetic counterparts that are close in covariate space according to Euclidean distance and pair them to improve treatment balance.

-The results in \Cref{tab:positivity_mse_big} support this tradeoff.
-Pair Hybrid LLM reduces IPW MSE from $0.0082$ to $0.0013$, AIPW MSE from $0.0232$ to $0.0022$, and OR MSE from $0.0259$ to $0.0033$.
-Pair Hybrid GAN also improves over the original data, reducing IPW MSE to $0.0017$ and TMLE MSE to $0.0040$.
-In contrast, self-supervised pairing, i.e., training $Q$ only on the current seed data and then predicting outcomes over synthetic covariates $W$, is less reliable and can perform worse than the original data.
-This suggests that synthetic covariates alone do not resolve the positivity problem: without additional outcome information or improved transfer for learning $Q(A,W)$ in rare regimes, augmentation can fail to improve causal estimation.
+The results in \Cref{tab:positivity_mse_n200} support this tradeoff.
+Pair Hybrid LLM reduces MSE relative to the original data for all four estimators: IPW decreases from \(0.0082\) to \(0.0010\), AIPW from \(0.0232\) to \(0.0020\), OR from \(0.0259\) to \(0.0035\), and TMLE from \(0.0104\) to \(0.0042\).
+Pair Hybrid GAN also improves over the original data, reducing IPW MSE to \(0.0025\), AIPW to \(0.0034\), OR to \(0.0045\), and TMLE to \(0.0057\).
+In contrast, self-supervised pairing, i.e., training \(Q\) only on the current seed data and then predicting outcomes over synthetic covariates \(W\), is less reliable and can perform worse than the original data.
+This suggests that synthetic covariates alone do not resolve the positivity problem: without additional outcome information or improved transfer for learning \(Q(A,W)\) in rare regimes, augmentation can fail to improve causal estimation.

-The flip experiments show that the benefit does not require a perfect synthetic outcome model.
-With $10\%$ flips, Pair Hybrid LLM still improves over the original data for IPW, AIPW, and OR, with MSEs $0.0033$, $0.0059$, and $0.0079$, respectively.
-When the flip rate reaches $20\%$, the advantage weakens, consistent with Proposition~\ref{prop:overlap}: augmentation helps only when the improvement in $\tau$ outweighs the covariate shift or outcome noise introduced by the synthetic samples.
+The flip experiments, in which we flip the binary outcome labels used to train the outcome model for hybrid synthetic data generation, show that the benefit does not require a perfect synthetic outcome model.
+With $10\%$ flips, Pair Hybrid LLM still improves over the original data for all four estimators, with MSEs $0.0043$ for IPW, $0.0102$ for AIPW, $0.0125$ for OR, and $0.0061$ for TMLE.
+Pair Hybrid GAN with $10\%$ flips also remains below the original-data MSE for all four estimators.
+Additional sample-size results in \Cref{tab:positivity_mse_n100,tab:positivity_mse_n500} show the same qualitative pattern at $n=100$ and $n=500$: hybrid paired augmentation generally improves causal estimation, while self-supervised pairing is less stable.
+These results are consistent with Proposition~\ref{prop:overlap}: augmentation helps when the improvement in treatment-contrast learning outweighs the covariate shift or outcome noise introduced by the synthetic samples.